Your Rights After an Arrest in Dallas County: Everything You Need to Know (Step-by-Step)

 7) Your Right to Refuse Searches (In Many Situations)

-• Vehicle searches: depend on probable cause, consent, or exceptions
+• Vehicle searches: May be allowed based on probable cause, consent, or specific legal exceptions, depending on the situation

-If you want your lawyer to challenge a search later, do not consent now.
+If you want your lawyer to challenge a search later, clearly state: “I do not consent to any searches.”

 How to Protect Your Search Rights After an Arrest